A charge made by the auctioneer to the buyer as a percentage of the hammer price. This fee is usually subject to VAT.

 The hammer price and buyer’s premium plus VAT on the premium.

 The buyer should establish the rate of buyer’s premium and other add-on costs such as VAT and factor them into prices prior to bidding.
-Auctioneers may also charge fees such as a minimum lot fee or a fee for credit card payments.
+Auctioneers may also charge fees such as a minimum lot fee.

 Lots consigned from outside the EU may also incur additional charges: look out for symbols denoting this in the cataloguing.